 JCNI is a 501(c)(3) non-profit, created by the Jacobs Family Foundation in 1995.
 JCNI works in partnership with the community to revitalize San Diego neighborhoods recovering from decades of disinvestment, concentrated poverty, high unemployment, economic challenges, and blight.
-Our mission is to foster a thriving community envisioned and realized by its residents.
-We know that no single community-based organization can achieve social and economic development alone.
-To be successful, we must engage broader partnerships in various sectors including government, physical development, education, arts, health, and safety.

 Local Initiatives Support Corporation (LISC) is dedicated to helping community residents transform distressed neighborhoods into healthy and sustainable communities of choice and opportunity — good places to work, do business and raise children.
 LISC combines corporate, government and philanthropic resources to help community-based organizations revitalize underserved neighborhoods.
 This strategy extends to the LISC AmeriCorps program where we support placing AmeriCorps Members with local non-profit partners.
 Members assist in efforts to revitalize underserved neighborhoods across America and create vibrant places for people to live, work, and play.